 Security professionals regard the principle of least privilege highly because enforcing this principle reduces the risk of all security issues.
 This principle reflects a fundamental idea of zero-trust security design: assume that attackers will eventually breach any system, therefore, build the system to contain the breach.
-Implementing the principle of least privilege is imperative for an organization wishing to protect its SDLC in the event of a compromise.
-Utilizing the principle of least privilege is a crucial component of compliance standards, including SOC 2 Type II, PCI-DSS, ISO 27001, Fed RAMP, and more.
+Implementing least privilege administrative models is imperative for an organization wishing to protect its SDLC in the event of a compromise and is a crucial component of compliance standards, including SOC 2 Type II, PCI-DSS, ISO 27001, Fed RAMP, and more.

-The principle of least privilege is the idea that any user, program, or process should have only the bare minimum privileges necessary to perform its function.
+Least privilege principles adhere to the idea that any user, program, or process should have only the bare minimum privileges necessary to perform its function.
 Allocating minimal permissions is recommended because, in cases where a user account is compromised, excess privileges expose more attack surfaces.

 Furthermore, in DevOps and CI/CD environments, lateral movement across the SDLC is becoming easier as tools become more automated and interconnected.
 Hence, it is even more critical not to expose excess privileges that could inadvertently unlock additional unintended access in these environments.
 Following the principle of least privilege is a foundational element of effective application security.

 The least privilege concept is simple, so why doesn’t every organization enforce it?

 First, extraneous privileges may facilitate productivity, should the user ever need them.
 Over-prescribing the least privilege undermines a user’s ability to perform their job, and adding privileges typically (and rightly so) has layers of approvals that take time.

 Second, as the software development life cycle evolves, the software supply chain becomes more complex.
 More teams and more tools increase the number of privileges and user profiles that security teams need to manage.
 Yet, most organizations have no way to centralize governance and security policies across tools and phases of the SDLC.